Download the 2017 Policy Paper on quality of higher education.

 Internal quality assurance systems should be aligned with higher education institutions’ mission and strategic priorities and act as an integral part of the managerial structures of higher education institutions.
 ESU also emphasises that while quality assurance bodies are a supportive structure within the higher education institutions, they can neither replace governance bodies and student participation within these bodies, nor undertake their responsibilities.

 ESU believes that internal quality assurance systems should be supported and complemented by external quality assurance activities.
-Independent quality assurance bodies or agencies should carry these activities out through peer review evaluation, where students are also fully involved.
+Independent quality assurance bodies or agencies should carry these activities out through peer review evaluation, where students are also fully involved and should have equal positions (in terms of decision making power, compensation and working conditions) in review panels as other members.
 Higher education institutions should be willing to undertake external quality assurance activities to support and enhance their internal systems and their education provision.

-External quality assurance bodies or agencies should have an autonomous responsibility for their operations, and the conclusions and recommendations made in their reports must not be in?uenced by third parties’ political agendas.
+External quality assurance should be provided by public institutions.
+It must be publicly funded and should not work in a profit-orientated manner and should not stand in competition to each other.
+External quality assurance bodies or agencies should have an autonomous responsibility for their operations, and the conclusions and recommendations made in their reports must not be influenced by third parties’ political agendas.

 The European Quality Assurance Register for Higher Education (EQAR) should provide a list of trustworthy quality assurance agencies that work in compliance with the ESG.
 As one of the founding members of EQAR, ESU would welcome the empowerment of EQAR, and thus invites quality assurance agencies to apply for registration, and national governments to recognise by national legislation and uphold those registered quality assurance agencies and their decisions, while respecting the national quality assurance frameworks.